Taylor Swift, Travis Kelce conspiracy theories abound on political right with K.C. Chiefs in Super Bowl

 Political and media figures on the right, including former Republican presidential candidate Vivek Ramaswamy, political activist Laura Loomer and One America News Network host Alison Steinberg, have amplified the allegations.

-Mike Crispi, a major pro-Trump broadcast personality, said on X, the former Twitter that, "The NFL is totally RIGGED for the Kansas City Chiefs, Taylor Swift, Mr. Pfizer (Travis Kelce).
+Mike Crispi, a major pro-Trump broadcast personality, said on X, formerly Twitter, that "The NFL is totally RIGGED for the Kansas City Chiefs, Taylor Swift, Mr. Pfizer (Travis Kelce).
 All to spread DEMOCRAT PROPAGANDA.
-Calling it now: KC wins, goes to Super Bowl, Swift comes out at the halftime show and "endorses" Joe Biden with Kelce at midfield.
+Calling it now: KC wins, goes to Super Bowl, Swift comes out at the halftime show and 'endorses' Joe Biden with Kelce at midfield.
 It's all been an op since day one."

+Wasim Khaled, the CEO of Blackbird AI, a company that monitors disinformation, told CBS News these conspiracy-minded narratives "typically start to simmer [in] the dark web, and kind of the fringes and underbelly of the internet. ...
+And then at some point, they gain traction around other events that are gaining people's attention.
+In this case, it was the Super Bowl."

+In his company's tracking, he said, "We really see that spread, and we can really see a narrative evolve grow, and become more harmful over time."

 The claims are ludicrous and may well reflect the fear on the right that someone as famous as Swift, whose landmark Eras Tour is the first tour to cross the billion-dollar mark, could indeed influence the presidential race should she urge her legion of fans in one direction.